jasoncmyers/TEM-JS-Apps/README.md

 ## Applications: ##

- * BeamBlankAssign.html - a simple program that allows a beam blanker function to be assigned to one of the L/R shortcut buttons on the microscope interface
+ * `BeamBlankAssign.html` - a simple program that allows a beam blanker function to be assigned to one of the L/R shortcut buttons on the microscope interface
- * DarkField.html - this allows hollow-cone dark field imaging on microscopes that do not normally have this capability.
+ * `DarkField.html` - this allows hollow-cone dark field imaging on microscopes that do not normally have this capability.
 Because of the low bandwidth of the beam-shift coil drivers, which are not originally intended for scanning, relatively slow cone rotation rates are necessary to avoid problems with discontinuities between angles.
+ * `ImageMontage.html` - takes a wide field-of-view series of images by moving the microscope stage a specified amount between exposures.
+This is a bit klunky at present: the delays for stage movement, stage stabilization, and image collection must be manually set to match the instrument requirements in the script file.
+This also requires the `TriggerCamera.s` DigitalMicrograph plugin (see below).

+ ## Digital Micrograph Camera Plugin: ##
+ Applets that collect images must make use of a rather arcane method of triggering the external camera control.
+ Since the microscope software and scripting contains no direct method of accessing the camera, and the Digital Micrograph camera control system has no direct way of receiving messages, the file system is used as a work-around.
+ In order to use the camera, the `TriggerCamera.s` script file must be installed in DigitalMicrograph and run there first.
+Because any applets that use this require access to the file system, Internet Explorer must be configured to allow this (low security settings).
+The user account must also have write access to the C drive, where a `Trigger.txt` file will be created when an image is to be collected.
+The DM script will check for this file every 0.1 sec, and if found it will delete the file and begin image acquisition.